-The purpose for this form is threefold.

-To get your training event into the Learning Management System.
+The purpose for this form is To enter your training event into the Learning Management System.
 (This allows for users to get registered for the training and to get credit for in it their official learning record at CDOT.)
 To help ensure against duplicate purchase or development of training that is already available.

-To identify training that requires a Department of Personnel and Administration, which is required prior to purchasing training from an agency or vendor.
+To identify training that requires DPA approval prior to purchasing training from an agency or vendor.

-Please follow the steps below, filling in the shaded data fields .
-List any supporting documents or attachments in field #1n.
-Submit this form and attachments to the CDOTU Administrator located in CDOT HQ Room 290.
-(Michael.Muszynski@state.co.us)

 STEP 1.
 TELL US ABOUT THE TRAINING ACTIVITY THAT YOU ARE PROPOSING:

 1a.
-Title for the Proposed Training Activity:
+What is the title of training:

 1b.
-Who is the Senior Sponsor of this proposed activity?
+Who is the Senior Sponsor of the training?
 Examples: a CDOTU College Dean, Department Head, RTD, Regional Superintendent, Chief of Human Resources, etc.

 1c.
-Who is the target audience for this training?
+Who is the target audience for the training?

 Example: This training is intended for all CDOT supervisors.

 1d.
-What are the expected training results?
+What are the expected objectives/results of the training?

-What is the overall training objective for this course?
-(What will the student be able to do after training that he or she can’t do now?)
-Example: Upon completion of this course, the participant will be able to successfully navigate the online Performance and Development System in SAP and use it effectively for performance evaluations.
+What is the overall training objective/results for this course?
+(What will the participant be able to do after training that he or she can’t do now?)
+Example: Upon completion of this course, the participant will be able to successfully navigate Performance Management system and use it for performance evaluations.

 1e.
 List specific Learning Objectives that would support the proposed training results or outcomes.
-Example: Student will successfully record quarterly goals for their employees in the online Performance and Development System.
+Example: Participant successfully enters quarterly goals for their employees in Performance Management system.

 1f.
 Performance Measurement

 What will the participant need to accomplish or demonstrate for the activity to be successful?
-Example: The student will login to the online Performance and Development System, write two bi-annual performance goals using SMART criteria, and successfully post them for the employee’s comment.
+Example: The participant will login to the Performance Management system, write two bi-annual performance goals using SMART criteria, and successfully post them for the employee’s comment.

 1g.
 What type of delivery method will this course use?